 In parts 1, 2, and 3 of this series on ‘optimizing your newsroom for global audiences,’ we discussed the importance of ensuring your newsroom was accessible, providing approachable contacts, and ensuring you localize content as much as possible.
-Parts 4 and 5 will dive into web technology; and the first essential part for a smooth running newsroom is optimizing it for mobile visitors.
+Part 4 dives into web technology; and the first essential part for a smooth running newsroom is optimizing it for mobile visitors.

 The need for a mobile-friendly newsroom